mpcooper23/bootcamp-tutoring/week-1/day-1/object-array-access/README.md

 #### Adding or Reassigning Data in Objects Using Dot or Bracket Notation

 Accessing data in an object is one thing, but what if we want to do something else?
 What if we want to add something new to the object?
 Or what if we determine we want to change some data that already exists on the object?
 Luckily, the way do this still involves the same principles of dot or bracket notation.
 Take our `user1` object for instance.
 What if we want to add a key of `location` set to a string of whatever city they live in.
-It would like like this...
+It would like this...

 ```javascript
 // dot notation